This is an iHeart podcast here for our final news roundup and information overload.

 They said you have to be willing to get shot when visiting ICE facilities or federal agencies.

-Um, unfortunately, he's going to become something of a national figure only because New York's such an important city and he's going to get a ton of attention, and people are hungry for anything like that that they think can help them win elections.
+And at a time when the Democratic Party is essentially adrift at sea with no leader, unfortunately, he's going to become something of a national figure only because New York is such an important city and he's going to get a ton of attention and people are hungry for anything like that that they think can help them win elections.

 And think about what they're saying.

-They're saying to fight quote unquote fascism, we need blood spilled to protect democracy.
+They're saying to fight quote-unquote fascism, we need blood spilled to protect democracy.

-I mean, what an what an insane idea.
+I mean, what an insane idea.

-It's it's it's really truly remarkable.
+It's really truly remarkable.

 We're going to talk about the passage of the big beautiful bill.